BramVan-Oosterhout/festivals-docker/festivals-fileserver/DOCUMENTATION.md

-The festivaks-fileserver supports the storage and retrieval of files in the FestivalsApp.
+The festivaks-fileserver supports the storage and retrieval of files in the Festivals-App.

 ## Operation
 The festivals-fileserver server supports the standard endpoints for server maintenance: /info, /version, /health, /update, /log, /log/trace.
 In addition the festivals-fileserver supports the following endpoints to create, retrieve and update files.